danish-i-11/danish-i-11/README.md

 ## Brief :

 I am a dedicated Computer Science Engineer with a Bachelor’s in Technology, specializing in web development.
-My expertise lies in React, JavaScript, React TypeScript, and Tailwind.
-I have a strong background in developing with WordPress, Bootstrap, HTML, CSS, and JavaScript, and am currently expanding my skill set with the MERN stack.
+My expertise lies in MERN stack, React TypeScript and JSX, and also Tailwind.
+I have a strong background in developing with WordPress, Bootstrap, HTML, CSS, and JavaScript too.

 As a UI/UX designer, I excel in using Figma to create intuitive and engaging user interfaces.